Welcome to today's edition of the Rush 24-7 podcast.

 And he's the guy feeding the media on this.

-You can disagree with a government policy.
+He says, you can disagree with a government policy.

-If you're a white man in a black mask in a former slave-olding state with a broom lodged in your rectum and you're playing with your lips, you're going to be confused with a racist.
+If you're a white man in a black mask in a former slave-holding state with a broom lodged in your rectum and you're playing with your lips, you're going to be confused with a racist.

-Except it didn't happen.
+Except didn't happen.

 There's no broom up the rectum for crying out loud.

-This isn't the New York police department.
+This isn't the New York Police Department.

-And it happened to somebody named Abner Laweman.
+That happened to somebody named Abner Louema.

 It did not happen to Obama.